 [Monk leans in towards Dale, though he stays inches out of reach.
 Dale eventually gives up in frustration]

-Adrian Monk: It wasn't much of a fight.
+Adrian Monk: It wasn't much of a fight, was it?

 In the Season Four episode, "Mr. Monk and the Astronaut," Monk runs out onto a military airstrip and stands in front of an F-22 fighter to prevent the pilot from taking off to dispose of evidence.